This Day In Writing History

 In the fall of 1908, D.H.
 Lawrence moved to London, where he taught at Davidson Road School and continued to write.
 By 1910, just as his first novel The White Peacock was about to be published, Lawrence's mother died of cancer.
 He was devastated, as he had always been close to her.

 The following year, he met Edward Garnett, a publisher's reader who became his literary mentor.
-Before Lawrence's second novel The Trespasser was published, Garnett helped him revise a manuscript that would become his third novel, Sons And Lovers.
+Before Lawrence's second novel The Trespasser was published, Garnett helped him revise the manuscript that would become his third novel, Sons And Lovers.

 Considered to be Lawrence's first masterwork, Sons And Lovers, originally titled Paul Morel, is an autobiographical novel about Paul Morel, a young aspiring artist whose mother, to whom he is close, suffers from both mental illness and a miserable marriage.